Jean Henri Desmercières

-Jean Henri Desmercières (8 May 1687 - 8 March 1778) was a French-Danish merchant, banker and major landowner in Holstein where he reclaimed large areas along the North Sea coast.
+Jean Henri Desmercières (8 May 1687 - 8 March 1778) was a French-Danish merchant, banker and major landowner in Holstein, where he reclaimed large areas along the North Sea coast.

 Early life

-Born in Paris, Desmercières was the illegitimate son of Jean Henri Huguetan by a woman in the fashion industry.
-He was named for the fashion street Rue des Merciers.
+Born in Paris on 8 May 1687, Desmercières was the illegitimate son of Jean Henri Huguetan and a woman in the fashion industry.
+He was named for the fashion street Rue des Merciers, where Desmercières was allegedly born.
 He was apprenticed to his father's trading house in Paris and later led its office in London.
 He then moved to Berlin where he became a chamberlain for Frederick William I of Prussia.

 Career in Denmark

 In 1736, Desmercières moved to Copenhagen where his father had arranged for him to become a member of the Kammerkollegiet.
-He was responsible for issues related to fishing from 1753 but was apart from that mainly engaged in banking and trade.
-He remained a member of Kammerkollegiet until 1768 and from January through March 1767 served as its president.
-He was involved in the establishment of Kurantbanken, was a major stakeholder in the Danish Asiatic Company and the first director of the Danish Africa Company which was founded in 1755.
+He was responsible for issues related to fishing from 1753, but was apart from that mainly engaged in banking and trade.
+He remained a member of Kammerkollegiet until 1768 and, from January through March 1767, served as its president.
+He was involved in the establishment of Kurantbanken.
+He was also a major stakeholder in the Danish Asiatic Company and the first director of the Danish Africa Company, which was founded in 1755.

-He belonged to Count Johann Hartwig Ernst von Bernstorff's social circle but was apparently not held in very high regard by him.
-It is believed that Desmercières was critical to Bernstorff's policy of subsidizing industrial enterprises.
+He belonged to Count Johann Hartwig Ernst von Bernstorff's social circle, but was apparently not held in very high regard by him.
+It is believed that Desmercières was critical of Bernstorff's policy of subsidizing industrial enterprises.